danfuzz/samizdat/doc/library-guide/Lang0Node.md

 call into a form where the interpolated nodes have their usual surface-language effect.
 The end result is an `apply` node.

-If there are no `interpolate` nodes, the end result is a straightforward `call` node, the same as calling `makeDirectCall` on the same arguments.
+If there are no `interpolate` nodes in `actuals`, the end result is a straightforward `call` node, the same as calling `makeCall` on the same arguments.

 #### `makeCallNonlocalExit(nleRef, optExpr?) <> node`